LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LLM_On_CyberSecurityQuestions/LLM_On_CyberSecurityQuestions.md

 ### Question Solving Test Case Details

-We will introduce eight test cases covering the five types of cybersecurity questions, all tested with three different AI models (LLMs).
-Additionally, we will present the AI performance results on over 2,000 multiple-choice questions (MCQs) used in various certification exams, such as the CCNP Security Implementing Cisco Edge Network Security Solutions (SENSS) Exam, the Certified Ethical Hacker (CEH) exam, and the Microsoft Cybersecurity Architect exam.
-For each test case, we will describe the question, display the LLM's output, and evaluate the performance of each LLM using the criteria outlined in the previous section "Rule to evaluate the LLM performance".
+We will present eight test cases that cover five types of cybersecurity questions, each tested using three different AI language models (LLMs).
+Additionally, we will evaluate the AI's performance on over 1,000+ multiple-choice questions (MCQs) from various cyber security certification exams, such as the CCNP Security Implementing Cisco Edge Network Security Solutions (SENSS) Exam, the Certified Ethical Hacker (CEH) exam, and the Microsoft Cybersecurity Architect exam.
+For each test case, we will describe the question, show the AI's response, and assess the performance of each LLM using the "Rules to Evaluate LLM Performance" outlined in the previous section.

 #### Test Case 1: Shell Shock Attack Question [CVE-2014-6271/CVE-2014-6278]

-This test case examines the ability of AI models to solve a combined experiment- and knowledge-based question about the "Shellshock Attack."
-It requires the participants to log in to a cloud-based environment and perform tasks related to the attack to solve the question.
+This test case assesses the AI's ability to solve a combined experiment- and knowledge-based "Shellshock Attack" question.
+It requires participants to log in to a cloud-based environment and perform tasks related to the attack to find a file containing a user's SSH credentials on the target machine.

 **Question Type** :  Web Exploitation